Rokewood: History

 Rokewood Post Office opened on 1 October 1857.

+The closed Rokewood Uniting Church (formerly Presbyterian Church) was constructed between 1865-1866 to designs of Alexander Davidson, and is heritage-listed.

 McMillans Bridge, which crosses the Woady Yaloak River for the Rokewood-Skipton Road between Rokewood and Werneth, is listed on the Victorian Heritage Register.

 Attractions

 Rokewood Swimming Lagoon is an unusual community-run public waterhole in the centre of Rokewood.
 It is open from December to March each year.